apigarage/ag-frontend/README.md

 Setup environment
 =================
-Inside the config folder create a config file based on the <environment> that will be building against filename has to be called env_<environment>.json ie. env_development.json.
-The contents of the file will look like something below.
+Inside the config folder create a config file based on the <environment> that will be building against filename has to be called env_<environment>.json.

+Create a env_development.json. with the contents below to get started with development.
+URL is required to be setup before one can 'npm start'

 ```
 #!json